top of page

 • Pre-doctoral internship at University of British Columbia’s Counselling Services

-• Specialized training in family therapy at the Calgary Family Therapy Centre
+• Specialized training in family and couple's therapy at the Calgary Family Therapy Centre

 • MSc in Counselling Psychology (University of Calgary)